 Detach the Filter Housing

 Remove the hardware that attaches the carburetor to the air filter housing.

 Next, you need to slowly remove the springs.
 Be careful to not stretch out the springs.
 You may have to twist the carburetor a bit to get the springs to come off.

 There is a gasket located between the engine block and the carburetor that you need to not tear.
 If you do, you’ll have to purchase a new gasket.

-Remove the Bowl from Your John Deere Carburetor
+Remove the Carburetor Bowl

 The carburetor bowl stores a little gasoline inside your carburetor.
 You’ll find the bowl at the bottom of your carburetor held on by a screw.